hbctraining/Intro-to-shell-flipped/lessons/06_loops_and_automation.md

 $ vim generate_bad_reads_summary.sh
 ```

-We always want to start our scripts with a shebang line:
+At the beginning of our script we are going to add what is called a **shebang line**.
+This line is the absolute path to the Bash interpreter.
+The shebang line ensures that the bash shell interprets the script even if it is executed using a different shell.

+> #### Why do I need a shebang line?
+My scripts ran perfectly well before without it?
+> Having a shebang line is best practice.
+While your script will run fine without it in environments where bash is the default shell, it won't if the user of this script is using a different shell.
+To avoid any issues, we explcitly state that this script needs to executed using the bash shell.

 ```bash
 #!/bin/bash
 ```

-This line is the absolute path to the Bash interpreter.
-The shebang line ensures that the bash shell interprets the script even if it is executed using a different shell.

 After the shebang line, we enter the commands we want to execute.
-First we want to move into our `raw_fastq` directory:
+First we want to move into our `raw_fastq` directory.

+> *Note the use of comments using the `#` symbol.
+Always comment liberally when creating your scripts!*

 ```bash
 # enter directory with raw FASTQs
 cd ~/unix_lesson/raw_fastq
 ```

-And now we loop over all the FASTQs:
+And now we loop over all the FASTQ files:

 ```bash
 # enter directory with raw FASTQs
 for filename in *.fq
 ```

-For each file that we process we can use `basename` to create a variable that will uniquely identify our output file based on where it originated from:
+For each file that we process we can use `basename` to create a prefix from the original filename.
+We will store this prefix in a variable called `base` and use it to to uniquely label our output files.

+> *Note the use of backticks to assign the output of the `basename` command as value to the variable!
+If you cannot find the backtick key on your keyboard, just copy and paste from the lesson.*

 ```bash
 do